Sebazzz/sebazzz.github.io/_posts/2020-11-25-how-to-btt-skr-cr6-installation.md

 There are some basic checks you can already perform once the printer is ready:

-- Is the optical sensor at the left side of the printer showing a red light?
-The red light should turn off if you block the optical sensor with an Allen key.
+- Is the optical sensor at the left side of the printer connected?
+Note it won't show a red light - [see the known issues](#known-issues).
 - If you push the nozzle up, does a small light mounted on the PCB inside the hot-end light up?
 - Does the touch screen function?
 For BTT touch screens you need to test both Marlin mode and BTT touch mode.
 - Can you heat the nozzle (try heating to 100 degrees)?